Criteria for Professional Membership in the ACO

 According to the International Coach Federation (ICF)

-Key in that definition is training: specific coach training.
+Key in that advice is training: specific training in coaching skills.

 The ACO supports the value of coach-specific training, as well as education in the field of ADHD and ADHD coaching, as critical to the effective practice of ADHD coaching.